tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

 <!-- cSpell:words INSEAD Ringi -->
 <!-- cSpell:ignore erinmeyer -->

-Why do American coworkers always communicate so clearly, but at the same time criticize rather indirectly?
+Why do American coworkers always communicate so clearly and directly, but at the same time criticize rather indirectly and cushioned?
-When do Asian coworkers finally say something in meetings?
+When do Asian coworkers finally jump in and say something in a meeting?
-How do German coworkers get done *anything* innovative in their planning madness?
+How do German coworkers get done *anything* innovative in their fixated planning madness?
-After having experienced many strange situations in projects with people from around the world, i found Erin Meyer's book
+After having experienced many strange situations in projects with people from around the world, I found Erin Meyer's book
-[The Culture Map](https://amzn.to/3h7RAZ6) to be so insightful that i would declare it a must-read for any software developer who works with international teams.
+[The Culture Map](https://amzn.to/3h7RAZ6) to be so insightful that I would declare it a must-read for any software professional who works with or in international teams.

 <!--more-->